dranjan/python-plyfile/doc/index.md

 # plyfile

+(inserting some text here to see if it gets picked up)

 Welcome to the `plyfile` Python module, which provides a simple facility for reading and writing ASCII and binary PLY files.